Dive (Tycho album): Composition

-Dive has been described as featuring IDM, balearic, hypnagogic pop, and electronica throughout.
+Dive has been described as featuring IDM, balearic and electronica elements throughout.
 According to Reyan Ali, it uses the "sleek and economical construction" of post-punk synthesizers that have the same "imaginative color" as shoegaze guitars, along with post-rock-esque crescendos and build; elements of space music are also present.
 George Bass, a reviewer for Drowned in Sound, analyzed that Dive maintains the same formula of "radar loops and Massive Attack beats" as Sunrise Projector.
 The LP mainly consists of a sound palette of female humming, what Derek Miller of Resident Advisor described as "pulsing" synthesizers, what Ali described as "spacey" blips, subtle acoustic guitar, ocean foley, and what Miller called "sparkling" drum machines.
 Miller described Dive as "sun-blanched, caked in reverb and semi-hallucinatory fuzz, and kind of wavy at the point where visual lines intersect."
 Critic Loren Auda Poin analyzed that the synthesizer sounds "border on vagueness, barely holding their jelly-like shape as they coalesce atop relaxed but driving beats."

-In numerous reviews, Dive's sound and style was compared to the works of Boards of Canada.
+In numerous reviews, Dive's sound and style was compared to the works of Scottish electronic duo Boards of Canada.
 Allmusic's Jason Lymangrover was one of these critics, writing that it uses the same format of "liquid keyboards drizzled over gentle beats" as the works of Boards of Canada and Ulrich Schnauss.
 He also grouped the album with other electronica artists such as M83 and Neon Indian and Small Black.
 Eric Harvey of Spin magazine more specifically compared Dive to Boards of Canada's Geogaddi album.
 Bass described the album's sound as consisting of "pink sunsets, shuffling hipsters and old video hardware."
 Some critics have also made direct comparisons of Dive to the works of chillwave artists such as Toro Y Moi and Washed Out.
 Ali compared Dive to The Earth Is Not a Cold Dead Place (2003), an album by Explosions in the Sky, due to "its many gorgeous hues," as well as its musical style to the works of Air.

 Joe Colly of Pitchfork compared Dive to Boards of Canada and Bibio in terms of its "electro-organic" sound structure of synthesizers and live instruments.
 He wrote that what differentiates Dive from the works of other independent artists that use "electro-organic" arrangements is the "simple" and "OCD-level" way each track is crafted and built up.
 As Colly wrote, "In place of the tinny, synthetic beats favored by lots of indie-ambient startups, Hansen takes extra care to capture real live drum sounds with a crack and thump that makes you feel like you're in the room with them."
 Colly used "Daydream" as an example of Hansen's attention to detail in terms of song building.
 As he wrote, it "starts out fairly simple with twinkly guitars and a sturdy, knocking beat, but the song's pulse quickens as it progresses, and by the end you've got something heady enough to live up to its title."